PelionIoT/mbl-docs/Docs/develop_applications/user_app_helloworld.md

     docker build -t linux-<arm-arch>:latest ./cc-env/<arm-arch>
     ```

 1. The freshly built image can generate a script that makes it easy to work with.
-Run the image and capture the output to a file.
-Make the file
+Run the image, and capture the output to a file.
+Make the file:

     ```
     docker run --rm linux-<arm-arch> > build-<arm-arch>